4mirfar/dataDOOM/Documents/3_DM_DataPreprocessing/DataPreprocess.md

 - But that’s **wrong**, because we **filled in missing values blindly**.

 👉 **Conclusion:** Imputing without thinking can destroy useful information!

+### Slide 14: Resampling Unbalanced Data

+Sometimes your dataset is **unbalanced** — one class has many more examples than the other.

+**Example:**
+- Class A: 1000 samples
+- Class B: 10 samples

+This makes it hard for a model to learn from the smaller class.

+---

+### Two Main Strategies

+1. **Downsampling the larger class**
+   → Reduce Class A to 10 samples to match Class B
+   🔴 Problem: You throw away a lot of data!

+2. **Upsampling the smaller class**
+   → Make many copies of Class B
+   🔴 Problem: Model might **just memorize** those few examples.

+---

+🎯 Goal:
+- Use **as much data** as possible
+- Keep the training set **diverse**

+➡️ It’s a trade-off!